stevana/hot-swapping-state-machines2/README.md

 or runtime system.

-If stage 5 needs to read and write to the disk, then it can be broken up in three stages: read from disk, run the state machine, write to disk (possibily in batched fashion).
+If stage 5 needs to read and write to the disk, then it can be broken up in three stages: read from disk, run the state machine, write to disk (possibly in batched fashion).

 That way the main application logic (the state machine that transforms inputs